Panda88CO/udi-Blink/README.md

 # Setup
 User needs provide username and password used for the Blink App.
 A one time authndication may also be needed.
 Furthermore the user must specify the sync unit(s) where the cameras are registered - A comman separated list is ok if more than 1 sync unit is being used.
 If no sync unit is used specify NONE
+ShortPoll is heart beat from controller node, LongPoll updates data.
+Do not run update too often, as system may get throttled by Blink - Suggested to be more than 60sec between updates

 # Still to be done
 I only have 3 camera types - Mini, doorbell and Outdoot (new) - I do not know the older camera's name.
 If you have those please enable debug and click update camera and provide log file and I can update this

-Plan is to add ability to send pictures of emails taken.
+Plan is to add ability to send pictures of emails/videos taken.